Micha Abeles is a dedicated rheumatologist currently serving the Meriden area of Connecticut.

 He is a highly experienced medical professional, board certified in both rheumatology and internal medicine for over four decades.
-Throughout his over 40 years of practice, Micha has garnered much recognition and praise, not only his community, but nationwide for his extensive list of research papers and discoveries.
+Throughout his more than 40 years of practice, Micha has garnered much recognition and praise, not only in his community but nationwide for his extensive list of groundbreaking research papers and discoveries.

 Micha has been a respected mentor to doctors nationwide and continues to share his experience and expertise 40 years later.
 During his years as a professor of medicine at the University of Connecticut Health Center, Micha Abeles established quite the reputation as an innovative researcher.
 Throughout his near four decades of practice, Micha oversaw numerous clinical trials leading to the development of Humira and Enbrel, which are two significant arthritis medications that are still in use today.

 Amongst his research, Micha Abeles demonstrated the effectiveness of phosphodiesterase type 5 inhibitors in treating Buerger disease and methotrexate in treating rheumatoid arthritis.
 During this time, Micha was able to conduct original research — which ultimately lead the way to being a co-author of a 1990 fibromyalgia criteria paper, which was the first study that fully defined the syndrome.
 Not only that, but Micha, along with his co-investigators, were among the first researchers to associate the use of steroids and avascular necrosis, which is the death of bone tissue due to a lack of blood supply.